calvin123xu/discogs-vi-dataset/README.md

 TODO doi zenodo
 <!-- [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3826813.svg)](https://doi.org/10.5281/zenodo.3826813) -->

-Discogs-VI is a dataset of [musical version](https://en.wikipedia.org/wiki/Cover_version) metadata and precomputed audio representations, created for research on version identification (VI), also referred to as cover song identification (CSI).
+Discogs-VI is a dataset of [musical version](https://en.wikipedia.org/wiki/Cover_version) metadata and pre-computed audio representations, created for research on version identification (VI), also referred to as cover song identification (CSI).
 It was created using editorial metadata from the public [Discogs](https://discogs.com) music database by identifying version relationships among millions of tracks, utilizing metadata matching based on artist and writer credits as well as track title metadata.
 The identified versions comprise the *Discogs-VI* dataset, with a large portion of it mapped to official music uploads on YouTube, resulting in the *Discogs-VI-YT* subset.

 In the VI literature the set of tracks that are versions of each other is defined as a *clique*.
-Here’s an example of the metadata for a [clique](./data/example_clique.json). *Discogs-VI* contains about 1.9 million versions belonging to around 348,000 cliques, while *Discogs-VI-YT* includes 493,000 versions across 98,000 cliques.
+Here’s an example of the metadata for a [clique](./data/example_clique.json). *Discogs-VI* contains approximately 1.9 million versions belonging to around 348,000 cliques, while *Discogs-VI-YT* includes approximately 493,000 versions across about 98,000 cliques.

 This website accompanies the dataset and the related publication, providing summary information, instructions on access and usage, as well as the code to re-create the dataset, including audio downloads from the matched YouTube videos.